SWOT is a strategic management tool. It's taught at the Stanford and Harvard Business Schools. And used by several multinational consulting firms.

 What are your competitors doing that may result in a loss of clients, customers, market share?

 Are the required specifications for your job, products or services changing?

 Do you have cash-flow or other financial problems?

 For free, or for a fee.

 You can prepare a SWOT analysis for current clients.
 And you can offer a SWOT analysis to prospective clients.
 For free, or for a fee.

 Conduct the process professionally, which means one to two hour meetings with key employee groups, such as senior management / owners, marketing / sales, perhaps even HR and IT.

 Prepare a report of your findings, to include your own insights, and a proposed Plan Of Action.
 Ask the client for an hour to present a summery of your results to their key decision makers.

 By providing this service you place yourself on a professional par with the very best.

-Creative tip: This is a good brainstorming topic to involve the creative, account services and the client's marketing team.
+Creative tip: SWOT provides an excellent brainstorming topics, and an opportunity to involve the agency creative and account services team with the client's marketing team.